 What facts can be considered among the most outstanding in the sports history of Panama?
 Panamericanworld shares five that continue to make Panama proud.

 SOCCER TEAM PASSES TO THE WORLD CUP RUSSIA 2018

-Four years ago, Panama was in shock when the United States soccer team scored two goals, in injury time, and eliminated Panamanians of the World Cup that Brazil organized in 2014.
-Now things were different, as the the team, led by the Colombian Hernán Darío “Bolillo” Gómez, surpassed all the forecasts and, thanks to an agonizing victory over Costa Rica, in the “Rommel Fernández” stadium, ensured its first participation in a Cup.
+Eight years ago, Panama was in shock when the United States soccer team scored two goals, in injury time, and eliminated Panamanians of the World Cup that Brazil organized in 2014.
+Things were different in 2018, as the the team, led by the Colombian Hernán Darío “Bolillo” Gómez, surpassed all the forecasts and, thanks to an agonizing victory over Costa Rica, in the “Rommel Fernández” stadium, ensured its first participation in a Cup.

 Panama began the classification process in the Concacaf’s fourth phase, as part of the B group, along with Haiti, Jamaica and Costa Rica.
 It seemed to be a difficult round; however, the Panamanians did not have much trouble moving forward, because the Caribbean teams were below expectations.
 With 10 points in six games, Panama finished in second place and advanced to the hexagonal final.
 This time FIFA granted the region three direct tickets and the possibility of the fourth place to play the rematch, against an Oceania team.

 The Panamanians arrived at the last date of the hexagonal in a very complicated position, mainly because in the previous date they had fallen thrashed, 4-0, against the United States.
 To get the ticket they needed to beat Costa Rica and the Americans to give up against Trinidad and Tobago.
 The results combination looked difficult; however, it happened.